Children’s Enrichment Center

 • Returns items to their proper place (clean up time)

-• Acquires Skills to both wet (painting) and dry (crayon) lessons
+• Acquiring skills for both wet (painting) and dry (crayons) lessons

 Social Development Lessons: